-Many people drove past this historic site when it was the boarded up Sander’s Camera Shop, not realizing they were seeing and passing by an historic building.
-This special restoration project was carried out due to the efforts of the local Trust, local historian Lucille Warrick and a group of concerned citizens.
-Major restoration uncovered the original blackboards buried underneath Sander’s Camera Shop interior walls.
+Many people drove past the historic site when it was the boarded-up Sander’s Camera Shop, not realizing they were seeing and passing by a historic building.
+This special restoration project was carried out due to the efforts of the local Trust, local historian Lucille Warrick and a group of passionate citizens.
+Major restoration uncovered the original blackboards buried underneath Saner’s Camera Shop interior walls.
 Years of hard work and dedication by the Edmond Historic Preservation Trust have brought the Schoolhouse back to its original function and appearance.

 For information on scheduling “A Day at the 1889 Territorial Schoolhouse” field trip for a class or homeschool group click here.